magentabusiness/magentabusiness.github.io/docs/user-guide/rule-engine-2-0/tutorials/function-based-on-telemetry-from-two-devices.md

 ## Use case

 Let's assume you have a warehouse with two thermometers: indoor and outdoor.
-In this tutorial, we will configure ThingsBoard Rule Engine to automatically calculate the delta of temperatures inside and outside the warehouse based on the latest readings from temperature sensors.
+In this tutorial, we will configure IoT Hub Rule Engine to automatically calculate the delta of temperatures inside and outside the warehouse based on the latest readings from temperature sensors.
 Please note that this is just a simple theoretical use case to demonstrate the capabilities of the platform.
 You can use this tutorial as a basis for much more complex scenarios.